-Morley College will be providing additional learning hours to main programme provision, to support 16 to 19 year old learners to catch up and close any gaps in their learning and achieve their full potential.
+For this academic year the Department for Education have provided additional funds for supporting learners aged 16 to 19.
+Morley College will be providing additional learning hours to main programme provision, to enable catch up and close any gaps in learning and achieve your full potential.

 Students eligible for the 16 to 19 Tuition Fund